 Sorry, this item sold.
 Have suzybones make something just for you, or try these other items:

 Solid Fordite cabochon, known locally as Detroit Agate.
 Not an agate at all, though, merely a happy accident!
 The original material was created many years ago at the Ford Rouge Plant just outside of Detroit, Michigan.
 Layer upon layer, paint over-spray built up on metal racks that transported new car bodies through the paint shop, and into the oven, where each coat was baked hard.
-Some lapidary minded workers took to knocking it off the racks and bringing it home to work with.
-We have worked with this fun material for over 25 years in all of it's incarnations, from the mostly black and brown enamel of the late 1940's, to the colorful lacquers of the 1960's, right up to the vibrant base coats of the late 1980's when just a few factories still painted in the old way.
+We have worked with this fun material for over 25 years in all of it's incarnations, from the mostly black and brown enamels of the late 1940's, to the colorful lacquers of the 1960's, right up to the vibrant base coats of the late 1980's when just a few factories still painted in the old way.
 All different, all fun, all Fordite!

 Thanks for looking, suzybones